Yiannis128/Yiannis128/articles/godot-asteroids-05.md

 The game should now be a fully featured asteroids clone where asteroids come from outside the screen and the player has to shoot them.
 If the player gets hit with an asteroid, then the scene reloads and the game resets.

+## Challenges

+Here are some challenges to return to when you are more experienced with Godot:

+* Add a high-score counter, you will notice that half the work for implementing this has already been done (by creating the `PlayerStats.gd` singleton script).
+* Make the player ship move forwards and backwards with the up and down arrow keys.

 ## Project Files